PHP Type Casting

 echo gettype( $variable ); // String

-Let’s explore the type casting for all PHP data types through examples.
+Now, let's do type casting for all PHP data types by examples.

 Casting Data to PHP Integer Type